December 14, 2022 By Mark Kantrowitz

 What To Know About The “Fresh Start Program” for Federal Student Loan Borrowers

-When the Biden Administration announced a sixth extension to the federal student loan payment pause and interest waiver, it mentioned a “fresh start” program to provide delinquent and defaulted borrowers with a clean slate.
+When the Biden Administration announced another extension to the federal student loan payment pause and interest waiver in April, it mentioned a “fresh start” program to provide delinquent and defaulted borrowers with a clean slate.

 Financial Relief for Federal Student Loan Borrowers